enabledhq/enabledhq.github.io/_posts/2017-02-28-marketing-customer-experience.md

 **Q: Can a superior product be ruined by bad CX or can superior CX make up for a bad product?**

-A: Yes in the long run for the first scenario, and no in the long run for the second.
-The main thing is to think beyond the cycle of anyone in power, whether in business or government; or avoid corporate short-termism.
+A: Yes, a superior product can be ruined by bad CX in the long run; and no, a bad product can't be saved by superior CX in the long run.
+The main thing is to think beyond the cycle of anyone in power, whether in business or government; or to avoid corporate short-termism.
 There is data to show companies operating with a [long-term view](http://www.mckinsey.com/global-themes/long-term-capitalism/where-companies-with-a-long-term-view-outperform-their-peers?) outperform their peers.